-- Use the brake to get to the desired lower speed.
-Press SET- down and release the accelerator pedal.
-The vehicle will now cruise at the lower speed. - Press and hold SET- down until the desired lower speed is reached, then release it. - To decrease the vehicle speed in smaller increments, press SETdown briefly.
-For each press, the vehicle speed decreases to the next 5 km/h (1 mph) mark on the speedometer.
+Use the brake to get to the desired lower speed.
+Press the SET- button and release the accelerator pedal.
+The vehicle will now cruise at the lower speed.

+- Press and hold the SFT- button until the desired lower speed is reached, then release it. - To decrease the vehicle speed in smaller increments, briefly press SET-.
+For each press, the vehicle goes about 5 km/h (1 mph) slower.

-The speedometer reading can be displayed in either English or metric units.
-See Instrument Cluster on page 5-8.
+The speedometer reading can be displayed in either English or metric units See Instrument Cluster on page 5-9.
 The increment value used depends on the units displayed.